 But life has a funny way of redirecting our paths.
 After four years of doing design work for private clients, it no longer fulfilled my creatively needs as it once did.

 In 2012 I returned to my art and decided that this was a good a time as any to pursue my life long passion.

 I officially opened Parima Studio on January 22, 2013.
 It's been a crazy ride right from the start, and one that I wouldn't trade for the world.

-My work has been seen in both online and printed publications such as Better Homes & Gardens, Domino Magazine, HGTV Magazine, Design*Sponge, and Apartment Therapy to name a few.
-I've also collaborated with national brands like Anthropologie.
+My work has been seen in both online and printed publications such as Better Homes & Gardens, Domino Magazine, HGTV Magazine, Design*Sponge, and Apartment Therapy, to name a few.
+My work has also been sold at Anthropologie, West Elm, and Pottery Barn.

 Letters from the studio

-Join me virtually in my studio where I share with you my process, art buying guides & tips, plus you'll get cool perks like, exclusive access to my paintings before they are released to the public.
+Join me virtually in my studio where I share with you my process, art buying guides & tips, plus you'll get cool perks like, exclusive access to my artworks before they are released to the public.